Updated: Jan 5

-Automated technology mimics the actions and actions of humans, such as interpreting what is displayed on a screen, making the appropriate inputs, navigating systems, identifying, interpreting data, etc.
+Automated technology mimics the actions and actions of humans, such as interpreting what is displayed on a screen, making the appropriate inputs, navigating systems, identifying, and interpreting data, etc.

-The robot needs to be told what to do and what results in it should achieve based on the actions, and to accomplish this, a considerable amount of data must be provided.
+The robot needs to be told what to do and what results it should achieve based on the actions, and to accomplish this, a considerable amount of data must be provided.
 An RPA bot operates 24 hours a day, 7 days a week, continuously, and at 100% reliability.

 Job losses from RPA adoption -the most common myth